 Subject and Predicate

-Every English sentence has exactly two parts: a subject (who or what) and a predicate (what they do or are).
-Learn to spot them — and never write an incomplete sentence again.
+Every English sentence has two parts: a subject and a predicate.
+Do you know which is which?
+Learn to spot both — and never write an incomplete sentence by accident again.

 Simple explanation